Kitchen Cabinet Doors FAQ

 Solid wood, while great for furniture, is not ideal for kitchen cabinet doors.
 Solid wood is prone to warping and can swell and contract with changes in humidity which can cause cracks to form at the joints.
 To ensure perfectly finished doors without cracks we use 100% Canadian softwood fibre.
 Our medium density fibreboard (MDF) allows us to produce doors that are super smooth and allow for a high degree of detail – perfect for painted doors.
 MDF offers a high degree of water resistance which is ideal for kitchens and bathrooms.

-How do I match the rest of my cabinets to my Nieu Doors?
+How do I match the rest of my cabinets to my Nieu doors?

 By using Sherwin Williams paint on all our kitchen cabinet doors, we’ve partnered with a well-known, global brand with years of experience manufacturing quality products.
 Even better?
 You can easily paint face frames to match your Nieu doors by picking up the corresponding paint from your local Sherwin Williams supplier.